 Honeybear Nursery celebrates Diwali

-The children and staff at Honeybear Nursery celebrates Diwali, which this year takes place on 14th November 2020.
+The children and staff at Honeybear Nursery will celebrate Diwali, which this year takes place on 12th November 2023.

 Diwali, or the Festival of Lights, is often celebrated by Hindus and Sikhs, although other religions may celebrate it too.
 It is celebrated in October or November every year.

 The Hindus celebrate Diwali to honour Lakshmi, the goddess of wealth.
 Lamps are lit to help Lakshmi find her way into people’s homes.
 They also celebrate a Hindu Diwali legend – the story of the return of Rama and Sita to Rama’s kingdom after fourteen years of living away from their home.